Autism Program for Teens Helps Alaska Families

 There are many types of struggles that adolescents can face.
 From social ones such as peer pressure or bullying to mental illness.
 To further complicate matters, oftentimes, various issues compound and build on one another.
 A mood disorder, for example, can lead a child to experience social anxiety, that in turn leads to school avoidance, and so forth.
 Seven Stars, an autism program for teens, offers Alaska adolescents more than a treatment for one specific disorder; instead, Seven Stars provides teens with an assessment period during which the true nature of their situation is observed.

-Located in Utah, Seven Stars provides help to boys and girls 13-17 all across the United States, including Alaska.
+Located in Utah, Seven Stars provides help to teens 13-17 all across the United States, including Alaska.

 Seven Stars provides struggling teens with an optional stabilization period that helps them adjust while being in a safe, supportive environment.
 A caring staff ensures that every child gets the treatment and attention they deserve.
 At Seven Stars, positive psychology and experiential learning are key.
 Every child has many unique talents, passions, and abilities with Seven Stars help, these hidden strengths are unlocked to their full potential.
 Alaska families can rest easy: at Seven Stars, their child is in the best of hands.